JetBrains/teamcity-documentation/topics/installing-and-configuring-the-teamcity-server.md

 If you opted to install the services, use the standard Windows `Services` applet to manage the service.Otherwise, use standard [scripts](#Starting+TeamCity+server).

 If you did not change the default port (80) during the installation, the TeamCity web UI can be accessed via [`http://localhost/`](http://localhost/) in a web browser running on the same machine where the server is installed.
-Note that port 80 can be used by other programs (e.g. Skype, or other web servers like IIS).
+Note that port 80 can be used by other programs (for example, Skype, or other web servers like IIS).
 In this case you can specify another port during the installation and use [`http://localhost:<port>/`](http://localhost:<port>/) address in the browser.

-If you want to edit the TeamCity server's service parameters, memory settings or system properties after the installation, refer to the [Configuring TeamCity Server Startup Properties](configuring-teamcity-server-startup-properties.md) section.
+If you want to edit the TeamCity server's service parameters, memory settings or system properties after the installation, refer to the [Configuring TeamCity Server Startup Properties](configuring-teamcity-server-startup-properties.md) page.

 <warning>